-As his beer arrives, he overhears a familiar voice.
-Looking around, he realizes that at that very same bar are three successful marketers that he’s always looked up to and followed online.
-They’re sitting at a table near him.
+As the drink arrives, The Marketer overhears a familiar voice.
+Then another.
+And another.
+Looking around, it turns out that at that very same bar are three successful marketers that many people look up to and follow online.
+They’re sitting at a table nearby.

 “Um, hello everyone.
 I’m really sorry to disturb your evening, but I’m a big fan of all of you, and just had to say hi.”

-The three marketers, who were in mid-conversation, pause to listen to him.
+The three marketers, who were in mid-conversation, pause to listen.
 They smile and return the greeting.

 “I know I’m pushing my luck here, but I’m stuck on something, I was wondering if I could just ask you one question?”

-The three marketers, always eager to help, look at each other for a moment, then look at him as if to say, “okay, go ahead.”
+The three marketers, always eager to help, look at each other for a moment, then look back as if to say, “okay, go ahead.”

-“I’m having trouble driving traffic to my website.
-I’ve read your articles, and have tried taking action on your advice, but my stats just aren’t moving.
+“I’m having trouble driving traffic to our website.
+I follow you all on social media, listen to your podcasts, subscribe to your newsletters, and have tried taking action on your advice, following it all to the T, but my stats just aren’t moving.
 What am I doing wrong?
 Am I thinking about this the right way?
 How do you think about driving traffic?”

 The three marketers smile, with the kind of confident grin that reveals itself when you get a question you’ve been asked a million times and you know exactly how you’ll answer.

 The three marketers look around the table, wondering who will go first.
-One of them takes a sip of his drink while raising his finger, signaling he’s got something to say.
+One of them takes a sip of a drink while raising a finger, signaling that they've got something to say.

 This first marketer, The Artist, confidently replies:

-“Driving traffic is simply about creating something exceptional.
-Look at Seth Godin, WaitButWhy or webcomics like XKCD and The Oatmeal.
-They spend their energy on getting people excited about their message and their ideas, not on things like SEO, website optimization, or Facebook ads.
-Focus on what your audience really cares about and the rest will fall into place.”
+“Driving traffic is like growing an audience.
+It's simply about creating something authentic and exceptional.
+Look at Seth Godin.
+Look at Joe Rogan.
+They spend their energy on creating things that they are personally passionate about, doing it as best they can, then trusting that the audience and the traffic will follow.
+That's it.
+Not on things like SEO, content optimization or Facebook ads.
+Focus on what you really care about and the rest will fall into place.”

 The second marketer, The Soldier, has a different take:

 “You see, to drive traffic, you just have to work the system.
 This is not rocket science.
 Publish content that your audience is already searching for.
 Hustle for backlinks.
-Go promote it.
-Do it again and again.
-The internet is full of learning material on each of these things.
+Go promote it on other channels.
+Do this again and again.
+HubSpot already showed everyone how to do this.
+The internet is already full of learning material for each of these steps.
 Study how these mechanics work, then just put your head down and execute.”

 The third marketer, The Gambler, offers yet another perspective:

 “The way to drive traffic is to create a system that allows you to publish content at scale.
-Think TripAdvisor, Quora and most media sites.
-Imagine you published 1,000 pieces of content: Pareto will kick in.
+Think about Quora and most media sites.
+Think about giant ecommerce brands.
+Imagine you published 10,000 pieces of content: the Pareto effect will kick in.
 Yes, most content is going to get little-to-no traffic; but that’s okay, they’ll soak up the long tail.
-But a small percentage are going to be big hits.
+But a small percentage are going to be big mega hits.
 They’ll be huge.
 And since you have a process, you can tweak it and optimize it.
 Don’t get too obsessed about every piece of content being amazing, and by the way, it’s okay to try a bit of gray hat stuff now and then.
 It’s all a numbers game.”

-Here were three undeniably successful marketers, each at the top of the field, giving him three completely different pieces of advice.
-The marketer is unsure whether he is closer or further away from solving his problem.
+Here were three undeniably successful marketers, each at the top of the field, giving three completely different pieces of advice.
+Was this a helpful conversation?
+Was the resolution of the problem now closer, or further away?